 Credits: GDCA Standard

-PROUDLY BRED BY AN AKC SIlVER BREEDER OF MERIT AND H.E.A.R.T (HEALTH, EDUCATION, ACCOUNTABILITY, RESPONSIBILITY & TRADITION)
+Dogs do speak, but only to those who know how to listen. ~ Orhan Pamuk PROUDLY BRED BY AN AKC GOLD BREEDER OF MERIT AND H.E.A.R.T (HEALTH, EDUCATION, ACCOUNTABILITY, RESPONSIBILITY & TRADITION)